 October 22, 2010 - On this Midday call-in program, former Vice President Walter Mondale joins MPR’s Gary Eichten to take questions about his new political memoir, "The Good Fight: A life in Liberal Politics."
 The book traces Mondale's career from a young Minnesota attorney general to Vice President.
 While personal, it's also the story of half a century of progressive politics.

-November 16, 2009 - This year marks a 30th anniversary in the United States' post-Vietnam War experience that's passing with little fanfare.
+November 16, 2009 - On the 30th anniversary in the United States' post-Vietnam War experience, MPR’s Dan Olson takes a look back.
 1979 was the year that the U.S. - led by Vice President Walter Mondale - convinced world leaders to come to the rescue of more than a million so-called "boat people."
 Thousands who risked the dangers of the South China Sea rather than face life under communism eventually settled in Minnesota.
-Two of those individuals, Connie Tran and Hung Phung, are interviewed by MPR’s Dan Olson.
+Two of those individuals, Connie Tran and Hung Phung, are interviewed by Olson.

 March 17, 2009 - Two senior statesmen reflect on public life and civic engagement.
 Former Vice President Walter Mondale and former U.S. Sen. Dave Durenberger discuss their experiences in public life and the need for civic engagement.